Ziqiangyin/Forecasting_Net_Prophet/Forecasting Net Prophet.md

 # Forecasting Net Prophet
-** With over 200 million users, MercadoLibre is the most popular e-commerce site in Latin America.
-By analyzing the company's financial and user data, we get the following conclusions.**
+*With over 200 million users, MercadoLibre is the most popular e-commerce site in Latin America.
+By analyzing the company's financial and user data, we get the following conclusions.*

 --------------------------------------------------------------------------
 ## Find Unusual Patterns in Hourly Google Search Traffic

-* The Google search traffic increased during the month when MercadoLibre released its financial results, as May 2020 had above-average search traffic.
+*The Google search traffic increased during the month when MercadoLibre released its financial results, as May 2020 had above-average search traffic.
 The total search traffic for May 2020 was 38,181, which is larger than the overall monthly median value of 35,172.5.*

 ---------------------------------------------------------------------------
 ## Mine the Search Traffic Data for Seasonality

-* Search traffic seems to concentrate from 10 p.m. to 1 a.m. during Monday to Thursday.*
+*Search traffic seems to concentrate from 10 p.m. to 1 a.m. during Monday to Thursday.*
 ![Search Traffic by Hour of Day and Day of Week.png](Search Traffic by Hour of Day and Day of Week.png)

-* The search traffic is not tend to increase during the winter holiday period (weeks 40 through 52).*
+*The search traffic is not tend to increase during the winter holiday period (weeks 40 through 52).*

 ![Search Traffic by Hour of Day and Week of Year.png](Search Traffic by Hour of Day and Week of Year.png)

 ---------------------------------------------------------------------------
 ## Relate the Search Traffic to Stock Price Patterns

-* Based on the two time series presented above, it can be observed that the stock price experienced a significant decline from 750 to 430 in March and April of 2020, during which the search trend also decreased.
-However, starting from April 2020, the stock price showed a steady increase from 450 to 982, and the search trend returned to normal levels.
+*Based on the two time series presented above, it can be observed that the stock price experienced a significant decline from 750 to 430 in March and April of 2020, during which the search trend also decreased.
+However, starting from April 2020, the stock price showed a steady increase from 450 to 982, and the search trend returned to normal levels.8

 ![stock price trend.png](stock price trend.png)
 ![search trend.png](search trend.png)